 Providing experience in the use of a widely available commercial Computational Fluid Dynamics (CFD) codes through enhanced understanding of the complex viscous flow and heat transfer phenomena involved.

 - Duration5 days

 - Cost£1,700.
 The course fee includes lunch and refreshments during the day.
 Accommodation is not included and must be booked separately.
 Concessions available

 Course structureThis course is delivered through a balanced combination of lectures and practical sessions over a week.
 Two days will cover an introduction to Computational Fluid Dynamics and three days will be used for practical sessions.

 What you will learn

-- Assemble and evaluate the different components of the CFD process,
+- Assemble and evaluate the different components of a CFD process,

-- Compare and contrast the various methods for simulating turbulent flows applicable to mechanical and process engineering,
+- Compare and contrast various methods for simulating turbulent flows applicable to mechanical and process engineering,

-- Set up the simulation and evaluate a practical problem using a commercial CFD package.
+- Set-up simulations and evaluate a practical problem using a commercial CFD package,

 - Introduction to CFD & thermo-fluids: